The Final Push to the New Year

 This sounds like me- now what?

 If you have constipation and haven’t seen your doctor yet, now is a good time.
-There are different treatments for constipation depending on the cause (for detailed information about causes and treatments of constipation, check out this Pelvic Guru article about bowel and bladder issues).
+There are different treatments for constipation depending on the cause.
 Your provider can work with you to rule out any underlying medical conditions that can cause constipation and get you started on necessary dietary changes and/or supplements.
 One test your medical doctor might suggest is anorectal manometry.
 During this test you will have a small balloon inserted into your rectum and are asked push it out as if you are having a bowel movement.
 Measurements of your pelvic floor muscle activity will be recorded and compared to normal values.
 With constipation, a diagnosis of pelvic floor dyssynergia is commonly found during anorectal manometry.

 Pelvic Floor Dyssynergia: What it is and how to treat it